 - What do you mean by too difficult?

-- Why do you think mandatory English in universities is not necessary?
+- Why do you think mandatory English courses are unnecessary in universities?

 - What’s difficult about speaking English?